Convex-Dev/payment-pointers/README.md

 MONETARY_COST = COMPUTATIONAL_COMPLEXITY * TOKEN_PRICE * JUICE_PRICE
 ```

-For instance, if a transaction has a computational cost of 20,000 units, that a billion network tokens cost 10 USD, and each compute unit costs 2
+For instance, if a transaction has a computational cost of 20,000 units, and a billion network tokens cost 10 USD, and each compute unit costs 2
 network tokens:

 ```
 MONETARY_COST = 20,000 * 10 / 1e9 * 2 = 0.0004 USD
 ```
 Cost per compute unit varies dynamically to control network congestion and the price of the network token is subject to speculation.
 Under
-such complex relationships, it is vital to demonstrate that any on-chain fees incurred on the Convex network are sensible even under worst
-case scenarios projected on those parameters.
+such complex relationships, it is vital to demonstrate that any on-chain fees incurred when using the Convex network are sensible even under worst-case scenarios projected by the parameters.

 Two canonical examples are detailed:

-- Shares creation using the current fungible token implementation, one time fees occuring when a revenue stream is created
+- Creation of shares, using the current fungible token implementation where a one time fee occurs when a revenue stream is created
-- Shares transfer, recurring to some extent, albeit not expected to happen often
+- Transfer of shares, recurring to some extent, albeit not expected to happen often

 Computation complexity has been exactly measured using the [Convex Lisp Runner](https://github.com/Convex-Dev/convex.cljc/tree/main/project/run),
 without any further optimization: